averaart/dotfiles/README.md

 ./.brew
 ```

+I've also added installation of common apps, based on [Hacker's Guide to Setting up Your Mac](http://lapwinglabs.com/blog/hacker-guide-to-setting-up-your-mac).

 ### Install Python dependencies

 Some of these dotfiles assume Python development to be present.
 To make sure it is, run the following: